Resonant Systems Within the Broader Framework of Classical Electrodynamics

 Thermodynamics: The Mistake Is Usually Classification

-Heat pumps, energy harvesting, and plasma processes all operate cleanly within established physics.
+Heat pumps, energy conversion systems, and plasma processes all operate cleanly within established physics.
 They do not create energy; they transform and redistribute energy flows under nonequilibrium conditions.
-The relevant language here is nonequilibrium thermodynamics and the thermodynamics of irreversible processes—frameworks developed and validated long ago.
+The relevant language here is nonequilibrium thermodynamics and the thermodynamics of irreversible processes — frameworks developed and validated long ago.

 Resonant and pulsed electrodynamic systems belong to the same conceptual family.
 Once the system is classified correctly, much of the “thermodynamic shock” disappears.